 You may also see non-GMO water and salt - but here’s the catch: it’s not possible for either to be a GMO in the first place!
-Although many products aren’t among the nine commercially available GMO crops sold in the U.S., you may still see certified GMO-free label even though there’s no GMO counterpart.
+Although many products aren’t among the 10 commercially available GMO crops sold in the U.S., you may still see certified GMO-free label even though there’s no GMO counterpart.

 MYTH: GMOs cause cancer, autism, allergies, gluten intolerance and other illnesses.

 FACT: In the 20-plus years on the market, GMOs have not caused or contributed to a single illness or death.
 In the spring of 2016, The National Academies of Science, Engineering and Medicine (NAS) researched the issue of GMO safety and concluded, again, that GMOs are safe.
 Their study found “no substantial evidence of a difference in risks to human health between current commercially available genetically engineered crops and conventionally bred crops.”
 More than 20 scientists, researchers, agricultural and industry experts reviewed over 20 years of data since GMOs were introduced, including nearly 900 studies and publications, animal studies, allergenicity testing and North American and European health data and concluded that GMOs posed no risk to our health.

 MYTH: GMO companies force farmers to grow their seeds or sue famers if GMO seeds or pollen blow into other fields.